chironjit/ryzone/README.md

 ## Work in progress
 This app is a work in progress.
 Some key pending items:

-1. Power consumption tracking on external power
-2. Background daemon
+1. Background daemon
-3. Pkexec (instead of sudo -E)
+2. Pkexec (instead of sudo -E)
-4. Packaging and release of appimage
+3. Packaging and release of appimage
-5. Tray icon
+4. Tray icon
+5. Power profiles
+6. Install / deploy script

 ## Building & Running the app
 To build and run the release version, run